Morris West: Early life

-At the age of 14, West entered the Christian Brothers seminary at St Patricks in Strathfield, Sydney, "as a kind of refuge" from a difficult childhood.
+At the age of 14, West entered the Congregation of Christian Brothers community at St Patricks in Strathfield, Sydney, "as a kind of refuge" from a difficult childhood.

 In 1934 he began teaching at St Thomas's Primary School, Lewisham, living in that community until 1936.
 He taught at schools in Tasmania and New South Wales between 1937 and 1939, while also studying at the University of Tasmania.

-He left the Christian Brothers order in 1940, unable to follow a celibate lifestyle.
+He left the Christian Brothers order in 1940.
 He worked as a salesman and a teacher.

 War service

 In April 1941, West enlisted in the Royal Australian Air Force.
 He was commissioned as a lieutenant and worked as a cipher officer, being eventually posted to Gladesville, New South Wales, in 1944.
 He was seconded from the RAAF to work for Billy Hughes, former Australian prime minister, for a time.

 His first published novel, Moon in My Pocket, came out in 1945 using the pseudonym "Julian Morris".
 He wrote it while in the air force.
 It was published by the Australasian Publishing Company, a branch of Harrap's Publishing Company in London, and sold more than 10,000 copies.